 "2-15-3401.
-Department of fish, wildlife, and parks -head.
+Department of fish, wildlife, and parks -- head.
 There is a department of fish, wildlife, and parks.
 The department head is the director of fish, wildlife, and parks appointed by the governor in accordance with 2-15-111.
-The director is the secretary of the fish and wildlife commission established in 2-15-3402."
+The director is the secretary of the: